Grumlen/Exercises-HTML-CSS/Dec16/Questionairre.md

 19. Is it possible to use percentages in margins?

-Yes.
+Yes, margin: TOP% RIGHT% BOTTOM% LEFT%.

 20. How do you reset a CSS style?

 Most use a reset.css sheet that removes the automatic html formatting and standardizes things so the developer has a reliable baseline for applying their own css styles to.
+They key is to create a set of declaration blocks that defaults everything to a single format so that you can easily create a standardized experience regardless of which browser is being used to view your website.
+This is desirable because some browsers displays things like headers and lists slightly different.

 21. If you have a way of dividing an interface horizontally and vertically, could any layout be made?